aidenc17/aidenc17/README.md

 # Hi there, I'm Aiden👋

 Welcome to my GitHub profile!
-I'm a passionate and driven **junior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.
-I love exploring new areas in technology and constantly improving my skills.
+I'm a passionate and driven **Junior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.
 ---

 ## 🛠 Skills & Technologies